A revolutionary book on mindfulness that could be applied to every aspect of life.

 So what had happened?

-Dr. Langer noticed, when people are mindless, they’re trapped in a rigid perspective — uncaring how meaning changes unless there’s a subtle difference in the context.
-“We’re letting routine and rules govern what we do, explains Langer, instead of acting as a guide to what we do.”
+Dr. Langer noticed that when people are mindless, they’re often trapped in a rigid perspective — uncaring how meaning changes unless there’s a subtle difference in the context.

-Langer point-out that, the reasons why most of us become mindless have to do with our early education.
+Dr. Langer believes that the reasons why most of us become mindless have a lot to do with our early education.

-“Generally,” says Langer, ‘teachers care further about having that child write the “correct letter A” rather than coaching the child to learn about meditation, for instance.
+She says, “From kindergarten on, the focus of schooling is usually a goal rather than a process of achieving.
+Generally speaking, most teachers tend to cares more about having that child write the “correct letter A” than coaching the child to learn about meditation, for instance.”

-So, give your full undivided attention to the process of doing something over the outcome.
-As she stated, “A proper process orientation also means being aware that a process precedes every outcome.
+As Langer stated, “A proper process orientation also means being aware that a process precedes every outcome.

-According to Langer, there are three critical qualities of a mindful state:
+According to Dr. Langer, there are three critical qualities of a mindful state:

 - Creation of new categories.